 We do not typically wrap Ryan's whole body, as we want to allow for maximum mobility, but there are currently a few sore that we 'spot' wrap.
 These have been incredibly slow to heal!
 Ryan's nails have fallen off, which is actually a blessing in disguise, as he can no longer scratch himself.

-Ryan has had several corneal abrasions--which are commonly seen in EB patients.
+Ryan has had several corneal abrasions and ulcerations with infection--which are commonly seen in EB patients.
+This impacts his vision.
 He has used contact lenses in both eyes to help heal and prevent abrasions.
-In the event he does have an abrasion, we use ophthalmic ointment in the affected eye(s) 4-6 times daily, and also use ointment throughout the night.
-We wake up between 2-3am every morning to reapply the ointment to try and prevent another abrasion.
-Fortunately, application of contact lenses seemed to have helped this issue...knock on wood!
+In the event he does have an abrasion, we use ophthalmic ointment or antibiotic drops in the affected eye(s) every 30 minutes, and also use ointment throughout the night.
+Fortunately, application of contact lenses seemed to have helped this issue from frequent recurrence!
 Ryan also tears quite a bit thanks to a clogged tear duct.
 Another blessing in disguise, as this seems to provide constant lubrication for him.
 It may seem like he's crying...but he's not!